The owner is responsible for ensuring that legal aspects of the car are in order.

 Observe the front wheels when you do this.

-If you can turn the steering wheel without the wheels are moving, there is free play in the steering system and - that Is not permitted.
+If you can turn the steering wheel without the wheels are moving, there is free play in the steering system - that is not permitted.

 You must point out / explain the following